 Study of the male reproductive system using models/diagrams.

-Competency 10.1.0 : Inquires into the reproductive process in organisms system

-Competency Level 10.1.3 : Inquires structure and function of female reproductive
+Competency 10.1.0: Inquires into the reproductive process in organismsCompetency Level 10.1.3: Inquires structure and function of female reproductive systemNumber of Periods: 08 list the structures and functions of female reproductive system.